 Also known as Mother-In-Law’s Tongue and Good Luck Plant (hardly!), Snake Plant can cause nausea, vomiting, and diarrhea when ingested by cats or dogs.
 You’ll recognize Snake Plant by its stiff, vertical leaves.

-5 succulents safe for cats
+5 succulents safe for cats and dogs

 Echeveria is a family of rose-shaped succulents that come in a wide range of beautiful colors and shades.
 Some common Echeveria varieties include Blue Atoll, Princess Lace, Tippy, Ebony, Wax Agave, Prolific, Mexican Hens, and Moonglow.